 Latest news for this region

-Residents are reminded that Splott Road bridge will be closed from 13 August while Network Rail carries out modernisation work as part of the Railway Upgrade Plan to improve journeys for passengers.
+Tunnel Terrace footbridge in Newport will temporarily close to pedestrians this weekend – from Sunday, 24 September 2017 until early 2018 – while Network Rail carries out modernisation work as part of its Railway Upgrade Plan to improve journeys for passengers.

 Network Rail is looking for 11 new apprentices for its award-winning engineering apprenticeship scheme to start in March next year.

 Track and train brought closer together as rail industry creates new board to represent customers in Wales and the borders

 Network Rail and Arriva Trains Wales have joined forces with Welsh Government and passenger representatives to create a new board bringing track and train closer together and ensuring there is one voice to represent customers in Wales and the borders.
 The board will work together to drive improvements and hold the rail industry to account.